 Hoi An, Vietnam competes with my beloved Chiang Mai, Thailand for my number one spot in Southeast Asia for many reasons–the beach, affordability, ease of transportation, and most importantly the insane array of plant-based food.
 After spending two months in the quaint coastal town I can confidently present you with the ultimate guide to the best vegan and vegetarian food in Hoi An.

-Vegans will rejoice when they come to Hoi An as they’ll have dining options around every corner due partially to devout Buddhist who follow vegetarian diets and western expats who are vegan and have opened up shop in Hoi An.
+Vegans will rejoice when they come to Hoi An as they’ll have dining options around every corner due partially to devout Buddhists who follow vegetarian diets and western expats who are vegan and have opened up shop in Hoi An.
 Sorry Chiang Mai, but Hoi An is the best vegan foodie town in Southeast Asia.
 Hoi An was even better than my perusal of the best plant-based food in Chiang Mai or Saigon because I got to share most of these delicious vegan meals with incredible ladies-many of which are vegan or vegetarian in Hoi An long-term.

 This complete guide to the best vegan and vegetarian restaurants in Hoi An includes my favorite cooking veggie class, vegan food tour, and all the places I ate–including those I still dream about and those that weren’t so great.
 This guide will help you have the best vegan travel experience in Hoi An.
 To get the know-how on local Vietnamese terminology to learn please read the Saigon vegan guide.
 Remember, in Vietnamese, there’s not a word for vegan so chay means vegetarian.
 So, in Vietnam, you’ll have to specify that you don’t consume eggs, milk, honey, butter, cheese, etc.

 THE VERY BEST VEGAN FOOD TOUR IN HOI AN